 The creative arts form a very important part of life at the Prep and feature large in curriculum time.
 There is no substitute for the friendships made and skills learnt working together in an ensemble or company to create and stage a production or concert.

 There are many major productions during a child’s time at the Prep.
-Pupils in Years 3 and 4 usually perform at the end of the Michaelmas term as Christmas offers wonderful opportunities for younger pupils to be involved in music and drama.
+Pupils in Year 3 usually perform at the end of the Michaelmas Term as Christmas offers wonderful opportunities for younger pupils to be involved in music and drama.

-In Year 5, all children take part in the Michaelmas term school concert.
+In Year 5, all children take part in the Michaelmas Term school concert and a Performance In A Day featuring music, dance and drama.
 Members of Centre Stage, our Year 5 after school drama club, perform two shows during the year.

-In 2015/16, pupils have enjoyed staging Oliver!, Pied Piper of Hamelin, Lucky Luke and A Day in the Life: A History of the Beatles.
+In recent years, pupils have enjoyed staging Oliver!, Pied Piper of Hamelin, Lucky Luke and A Day in the Life: A History of the Beatles, Greek Myths and Seussical the Musical.

 The Prep is a very musical place.
 Children love composing their own pieces and there is always singing as part of events like House activity days.